Traveling Wave Solutions of Degenerate Coupled KdV Equation: Introduction

 In \cite{pav} and \cite{el}, a KB like system

 was considered.
 Traveling wave solutions of this system satisfy a differential equation like (\ref{F(f)}) but the corresponding polynomial $F_1(f)$ is asymptotically positive definite.
 This means that the above KB like system possesses asymptotically decaying traveling wave solutions.
 In \cite{pav} and \cite{el} some solitary wave solutions were found.
-Since the fourth degree polynomial arising in traveling wave solutions of the system (\ref{kb2}) is different than the one given in (\ref{F(f)}).
-Then the behavior of solutions here in this work and in \cite{pav}, \cite{el} are different.
+The fourth degree polynomial arising in traveling wave solutions of the system (\ref{kb2}) is different than the one given in (\ref{F(f)}).
+Hence the behavior of solutions here in this work and in Refs. \cite{pav} and \cite{el} are different.

 In \cite{kamc} a modified version of the system (\ref{kb2}), i.e.

 was considered, where $\varepsilon$ is a parameter which controls the dispersion effects.
 The upper sign is for the case when the gravity force dominates over the capillary one, and the lower sign is for the opposite case when capillary dominates over the gravity.
 The traveling wave solutions of the above system (\ref{kb4}) were considered in \cite{kamc}.
 The equation (\ref{F(f)}) becomes now $ \varepsilon^2\,(f^{\prime})^2=\pm F_2(f)$.
 In both cases solitary wave solutions (dark and bright solitons) were found in \cite{kamc}.
 The lower case (negative sign) resembles to our case.
 Hence our solution in section $3.1$ can be considered as a dark soliton in the sense of \cite{kamc}.
 This is the solution corresponding one double and two simple zeros of the polynomial $F(f)$.
 We have all other solutions corresponding to different combinations of the zeros of $F(f)$ in sections $3$, $4$, and $5$.